ABfeMate/python_sql_course_tasks/section5_lesson9_currency_exchange_app_homework/readme.md

+This is my solution to a homework task from the [Python and SQLite Course by Alex Smith](https://stepik.org/course/134773/info).

 # Currency Exchange App

 This currency exchange app allows users to exchange currencies (RUB, USD, EUR) using live exchange rates obtained from the [ExchangeRate-API](https://api.exchangerate-api.com).